Call us for a Private Consultation 1-877-301-3338

 “One of the beautiful things that hospice can do is provide 24-hour care in the home when there’s an acute symptom to manage,” says Maite.
 “So if a patient is started on morphine because there’s an acute symptom such as pain or respiratory distress, there will be a nurse there to monitor that.”

-Having an understanding of hospice and palliative care definitions is one way to understand how VITAS can help you or your loved one.
-This glossary will help to explain some of the common terms and definitions used in hospice and palliative care.
+Having an understanding of hospice care definitions is one way to understand how VITAS can help you or your loved one.
+This glossary will help to explain some of the common terms and definitions used in hospice care.

 Advance care planning—making plans about the care you would want if you could no longer speak for yourself while you are healthy enough to consider options, make choices and discuss with your family; making a living will and naming a healthcare surrogate are part of advance care planning